| Eowyn awoke to feel Legolas' lips

 she said, softly, "but for you, and the grace of the gods,

-would be me."
+would have been me."

 To her surprise Legolas looked away, clearly uncomfortable.